-Construction of the western tunnel entrance on Childers Street to build a retaining wall to support the embankment on the northern side of the rail corridor (east of Kensington Road), which is to be widened to accommodate the Metro Tunnel tracks.
+Building the western tunnel entrance will involve construction works on Childers Street to build a retaining wall that will support the embankment on the northern side of the rail corridor (east of Kensington Road), which is to be widened to accommodate the new Metro Tunnel tracks.

 A new rail bridge over Kensington Road may be constructed to connect the new Metro Tunnel tracks to the southern side of the rail corridor.

-A construction support site on Hobsons Road is proposed for both options and a tunnel boring machine (TBM) retrieval box will also be built to support tunnelling works.
+A construction support site is proposed on Hobsons Road and a tunnel boring machine (TBM) retrieval box will also be built to support tunnelling works.

 Key construction activities